 However, there are ways to beat the S&P 500; we’ve been doing it for years.
 Just check out how our world-class selection of stocks has beat the market recently:

 Through MyWallSt’s unbeaten investment philosophy, you too can outperform the market.
-Try out a free trial with us today, you won’t be disappointed.
+Get free access with us today, you won’t be disappointed.

 Yes, you can invest in the S&P 500 through an ETF that tracks it, such as VOO or SPY.